 This refers to the last touchpoint for any given prospect.
 Essentially, the last interaction gets 100% of the credit for the conversion.
 This means if they’ve seen your retargeting ads but didn’t sign up on the landing page, then eventually went directly to your website, direct traffic is the last interaction.
-This model is a great choice for businesses that have a short buying cycle as there are likely very few touchpoints prior to conversion.
+This model is an excellent choice for businesses with a short buying cycle as there are likely very few touchpoints before conversion.

 - Time Decay

 This refers to the process of spreading out the value of the conversion over various events.
 Essentially, this is similar to the linear model, except for the time the touchpoint is considered.
 Interactions that occurred close to when the prospect converted have more value given to them.
 This means the last touchpoint gets the most credit.
 This works well for long sales cycles, such as B2B service companies.

 This refers to the last non-direct click in that any direct interactions happening before the conversion are ignored.
 Suppose a prospect ends up on your website because they’ve manually entered the URL.
 In this model, we ignore that direct traffic and focus on what led to the click.

 This refers to the process of splitting credit for any given conversion.
 Essentially, there are multiple touchpoints monitored and tracked to give each touchpoint a measurement.
 For instance, if a prospect goes to your social media post, clicks to read a blog, then calls you afterward, there are two touchpoints.
 Each touchpoint would get 50% of the credit, or 50% of the conversion value is attributed to that touchpoint.
 This model demonstrates the value of all marketing channels.